trending_up Reporting

 For definitions of the terms used in the reports, refer to Glossary of Endowment - Related Terms

-Displays the market and book value of the investments in the designated merged pools for the last GL period.
+Displays the market and book value of investments in the designated merged pools for the last GL period.

-If Specific Investment displays above, then another report called Specific Investment will display the same funds showing how the book value changed by GL period over the selected time range.
+If Specific Investment displays above, then another report called Specific Investment will display the same funds, showing how the book value changed by GL period over the selected time range.

 Displays market value by period in columns to see how market value has changed over time.
-Selected time periods can be GL period, Fiscal Quarter, Fiscal Year, Calendar Quarter or Calendar Year.
+Selected time periods can be GL period, Fiscal Quarter, Fiscal Year, Calendar Quarter, or Calendar Year.

 Displays the market value by period in a graphical format.
-Selected time periods can be GL period, Fiscal Quarter, Fiscal Year, Calendar Quarter or Calendar Year.
+Selected time periods can be GL period, Fiscal Quarter, Fiscal Year, Calendar Quarter, or Calendar Year.

-Displays a high level summary of all activity for the selected time period.
-Besides market gains and losses, it includes new gifts, transfers and adjustments,and payout activity.
+Displays a high-level summary of all activity for the selected time period.
+Besides market gains and losses, it includes new gifts, transfers and adjustments, and payout activity.

 • For more information about endowments refer to Topic Overview: Endowments Payout Process.